New Line Cinema

 The name’s Bond. .
-With twenty-four official James Bond films to conquer before No Time To Die hits theaters, Bond fan Anna Swanson and Bond newbie Meg Shields are diving deep on 007.
-Martinis shaken and beluga caviar in hand, the Double Take duo are making their way through the Bond corpus.
+With twenty-four official James Bond films to conquer before No Time To Die hits theaters, Bond fan Bondathon Anna Swanson and Bond newbie Meg Shields are diving deep on 007.
+Martinis shaken and beluga caviar in hand, the duo are making their way through the Bond corpus.
 In this entry, they’re on a quest to identify every single James Bond reference in the Austin Powers trilogy.
 Double Take

-The James Bond films have always been ripe for parody.
+James Bond films have always been ripe for parody.
 Between the outlandish villains, innuendo-laden Bond girl names, and contrived plots, these cornerstones of spy cinema practically invite a good riffing.
 The best parodies are the ones done with love, where the jabs are made with reverence and the pulls are deep enough to prove that those taking license with the original work have done their homework.
-There’s no better example of this than Mike Myers’ take on 007: Austin Powers.
+There’s no better example of this than Mike Myers’ take on 007: .
+Austin Powers

-The Austin Powers films are (and we really can’t stress this enough) very very goofy.
+Austin Powers films are (and we really can’t stress this enough) very very goofy.
 And look, sometimes you want, or even need, to watch something that requires precisely two brain cells.
 But amidst all the amusing low hanging fruit, the trilogy actually manages to take some surprisingly weighty satirical swings.
 Its lighthearted tone relishes Austin’s enjoyment of the company of women in ways that often exceed physical pleasure.
 And his boyish charms are decidedly less menacing than the brooding superspy of Ian Fleming’s creation.

 While more modern Bond entries have started to confront Bond’s personal sins, the persistent throughline that unites the series’ antagonists remains relatively unexamined.
 Namely: that most, if not all, Bond villains are vessels of corporate greed.
 They are industrialists and entrepreneurs whose primary, and often only, motivation is money.
 And the